|

-The crux of this article is short and simple: Yeshua offered Himself as the final sin sacrifice, but He did not die so we could go on deliberately sinning.
+The crux of this article is short and simple: Yeshua offered Himself as the final sin offering, but He did not die so we could go on deliberately sinning.
 The Bible makes it clear that there is no sacrifice for the continuous intentional sins of believers.

 Hebrews 10: 26 For if we deliberately continue to sin after receiving the knowledge of the truth, there no longer remains a sacrifice for sins, 27 but only the terrifying prospect of Judgment, or raging fire that will consume the enemies.